Carbonaut Cafe Velo Hoody – Review

 There are two pockets at the side of the jacket that have a bit of padding to keep your hands warm when you’re strolling along and a gust of wind gives you a bit of a chill and a small zip pocket near the lower back on the right hand side to store a few essentials you don’t want falling to the ground whilst you push those pedals around.
 The lovely thing about the side pockets is they have padding just by the opening which adds a little more comfort and toastiness.
 The little back pocket is a nice little extra and a nod to typical cycling jerseys – ideal for phone, wallet and a small bunch of keys.

 For me the Café Vélo Hoody is the definition of stylish clothing for on and off the bike.
 It’s made and created with loving care, attention to detail and to such a high standard.
 The fit is so good and the feel is so nice, it really is a fantastic jacket.
 It gives a smart sleek appearance and is one of the most well tailored fashionable jackets I’ve come across so far.
-It also appears to have an ageless quality, in that regardless you’re seventeen or seventy, or if you’d rather spend a Friday night at the pub or playing FoxyBingo, you won’t look out of place in this jacket.
+It also appears to have an ageless quality, in that regardless you’re seventeen or seventy, you won’t look out of place in this jacket.
 Whilst the price is a bit wince through your teeth it’s certainly not above and beyond others in it’s range and as I mention it’s so well made that it will last for an extremely long time.

 There are some further nods to functionality (water resistancy, wind proofing) that would be nice to see added to future versions of this hoody, as well as a non-hooded version (personally that would be the peak for me) but for now it’s an extremely discerning choice for any style concious urban cyclist.